 RMP-2, a US\$2 billion project completed in the fourth quarter of 2014, enables the Limay Refinery to further enhance its operational efficiencies, convert its fuel oil production into production of more White Products, and increase the Company's production of petrochemical feedstock like propylene, benzene, toluene and xylene.
 The completion of RMP-2 has made the Company the first oil company in the Philippines capable of producing Euro IV and Euro VI-standard fuels, the global standard for clean air fuels.
-The upgraded production capability has improved refinery utilization rate to about 95% and increased White Products to Black Products ratio to approximately 100% for the year ended December 31, 2018, compared to previous operating levels of approximately 57% utilization rate and White Products to Black Products ratio of approximately 80% for the year ended December 31, 2014.
+The upgraded production capability has improved refinery utilization rate to about 95% and increased White Products to Black Products ratio to approximately 57% utilization rate and White Products to Black Products of approximately 57% utilization rate and White Products to Black Products ratio of approximately 80% for the year ended December 31, 2014.